gnoverse/gnops/content/english/articles/guides/gnokms/index.md

 In this guide, we delve into `gnokms`, a straightforward Key Management System (KMS) crafted to securely handle signing keys for `gnoland` validator nodes.
 Instead of storing keys as plaintext on disk, validators can leverage a `gnokms` server running either in a separate process or on a distinct machine.
 This setup delegates the secure storage and remote signing responsibilities to `gnokms`, enhancing security.

 `gnokms` is designed to support multiple backends such as a local `gnokey` instance, a remote Hardware Security Module (HSM), or a cloud-based KMS service.
 However, as of the time of writing, only the `gnokey` backend is available.
-If you are interested in the progress of other backends, you can follow the development updates in this GitHub issue: [https://github.com/gnolang/gno/issues/3230](https://github.com/gnolang/gno/issues/3230).
+If you are interested in the progress of other backends, you can follow the development updates in this dedicated [GitHub issue](https://github.com/gnolang/gno/issues/3230).

-For connectivity between the validator and the `gnokms` server, both TCP and Unix domain socket options are available.
-TCP connections are secured with encryption and mutual authentication, utilizing Ed25519 keypairs alongside an authorized keys whitelist on both sides.
+For connectivity between the validator and the `gnokms` server, both TCP and Unix domain socket protocols are available.
+TCP connections are encrypted and can be secured with mutual authentication, utilizing Ed25519 keypairs alongside an authorized keys whitelist on both sides.

 ### Flowchart